Deshwalvanshika/safe-space-mental-health-app/README.md

-# 🧠 SafeSpace – Your Mental Health Journal & AI Chat Companion
+# 🧠 SafeSpace –Your Private Wellness Journal & Chat Companion

-SafeSpace is a web application designed to help users track their mental well-being through a mood-based journal and get emotional support from a friendly AI-powered chatbot.
+**SafeSpace** is a web application that empowers users to track their emotional well-being through mood-based journaling and receive empathetic support from an AI-powered chatbot.

 Built with 💙 for awareness, healing, and self-care.